DanMicu/Hotels-Selenium-Project/README.md

 # Hotels-Selenium-Project
-This is my final project for the IT Factory automation testing exam
+This is my final project for the ITFactory automation testing exam

 For this project I decided to test various functionality features on the ca.hotels.com website which include tests to the home page, the search results page and the sign in page